czyzby/gdx-lml/README.md

 ##Common
 The one package that kind of goes against what I've just said.
 Yeah.
 - **Comparables**: not as powerful as Guava, but it will save you some magic numbers in conditions.
-- **Nullables**: utilities for objects that might be null.
+- **Nullables**: utilities for objects that might be null, since Java 6 is missing Objects utility.
 Again, you will probably be better off using optionals, but sometimes we do have to deal with unpleasant external APIs.
 - **Strings**: since Scene2D widgets often make use of custom StringBuilder and might actually expect or return CharSequences from time to time, this class provides static utilities (mostly) for CharSequences.
 - **TimeUtilities**: time conversion methods.
 Might be helpful for LibGDX timers and actions.